abaird986/aws-modern-application-workshop/module-2/README.md

 With the NLB created and configured, and the ECS service granted appropriate permissions, we're ready to create the actual ECS **service** where our containers will run and register themselves to the load balancer to receive traffic.
 We have included a JSON file for the CLI input that is located at: `~/environment/aws-modern-application-workshop/module-2/aws-cli/service-definition.json`.
 This file includes all of the configuration details for the service to be created, including indicating that this service should be launched with **AWS Fargate** - which means that you do not have to provision any servers within the targeted cluster.
 The containers that are scheduled as part of the task used in this service will run on top of a cluster that is fully managed by AWS.

-Open this file and replace the indicated values of `REPLACE_ME` and save it, then run the following command to create the service:
+Open ```~/environment/aws-modern-application-workshop/module-2/aws-cli/service-definition.json``` in the IDE and replace the indicated values of `REPLACE_ME`.
+Save it, then run the following command to create the service:

 ```
 aws ecs create-service --cli-input-json file://~/environment/aws-modern-application-workshop/module-2/aws-cli/service-definition.json